Soham192/paymentssys/leatnspring.md

 1.ResponseEntity?
 it is a spring boot class
 it wraps an http response and send it ,meaning it sends data,status codes and  response headers(optional)
+<?> this is the flexible return type which means the response could be  anything

+2.What really is an http request?
+It is a meesage sent by the client(browser/app/form) to the server now the structure of http is quite an interesting part but not relevant to the current trajctory so we will delve into it later

+@RequestBody
+what this annotation does it converts the incoming json body in the http request to java object this JSON body is just text at first.
+But your Java method needs to work with real Java objects (like a Person class).

+So frameworks (like Spring Boot) automatically convert (deserialize) the JSON into a Java object for you.

+29/4/25
+The LoginRequest class is not the same as your User class.
+It's a DTO (Data Transfer Object) used only for login.
+You are not setting the user's password here permanently — you're just receiving the credentials temporarily for authentication.

+String token = authService.login(loginRequest)//what does loginRequest here mean

+@PostMapping("/login") is a Spring Boot annotation that maps an HTTP POST request to a method in your controller.

+many things are based on how a http request is structured in json format